aruba/central-python-workflows/README.md

 - Provisioning verification

 ### [Ping and iPerf Troubleshooting Workflow](/troubleshooting-workflow/)
-This script automates network troubleshooting tasks using the new HPE Aruba Networking Central APIs.
+This script automates network troubleshooting tasks using the Central APIs.
 The workflow performs comprehensive connectivity testing by executing ping tests and iPerf bandwidth tests on gateway devices to validate network performance and connectivity.

 ### [Tunnelled SSID Workflow](/tunneled-ssid-overlays/)
 This workflow can:
-- Creates config profiles such as roles and policies in New Central
+- Creates config profiles such as roles and policies in Central
 - Creates SSID configurations with associated roles
 - Modify policy group and create overlay WLAN profiles
 - Assigns these configurations to the appropriate scopes (global or group)
 - Associates devices with sites based on the inventory configuration

 ### [Open SSID Workflow](/open-ssid-overlay/)
-This Python script automates the configuration of an **Open SSID (Opportunistic Wireless Encryption)** in New HPE Aruba Networking Central.
+This Python script automates the configuration of an **Open SSID (Opportunistic Wireless Encryption)** in Central.
 The script performs the following actions:
-- Creates configuration profiles such as roles and policies in New Central.
+- Creates configuration profiles such as roles and policies in Central.
 - Modifies policy groups and associates policies with them.
 - Creates Open SSID configurations with associated roles.
 - Assigns these configurations to the appropriate scopes (site or global).
 - Moves devices into site with Open SSID configuration to inherit profile.

 ### [WPA3 PSK Workflow](/wpa3-psk-overlay/)
-This Python script automates the configuration of a WPA3 PSK (Wi-Fi Protected Access 3 - Pre-Shared Key) in New HPE Aruba Networking Central.
-It creates configuration profiles such as roles and policies in New Central, modifies policy groups and associates policies with them, and generates WPA3 PSK configurations with associated roles.
+This Python script automates the configuration of a WPA3 PSK (Wi-Fi Protected Access 3 - Pre-Shared Key) in Central.
+It creates configuration profiles such as roles and policies in Central, modifies policy groups and associates policies with them, and generates WPA3 PSK configurations with associated roles.
 Additionally, it assigns these configurations to the appropriate scopes, whether site or global, and moves devices into the site with the WPA3 PSK configuration to ensure they inherit the profile.

 ### [Hierarchy Visualizer](/hierarchy-visualizer/)
 This workflow visualizes the Hierarchy of Central using APIs.
 It discovers hierarchy relationships and required configuration attributes (such as `scope_id` and `persona`) and presents them in both tabular and visual formats.
 The workflow generates a terminal summary, a CSV report, and hierarchy diagrams that represent the hierarchy structure.